Viking Shipwrecks as Tourist Attractions and Educational Sites

 Viking Ship Museum, Oslo, Norway

 This museum houses the Oseberg, Gokstad, and Tune ships, along with many artifacts.
 It draws over 500,000 visitors annually.
 Exhibits focus on shipbuilding, burial practices, and the daily lives of the Vikings.
 The museum also features a workshop where traditional woodworking techniques are demonstrated.
 A 3D digital model of the Oseberg ship allows visitors to explore its intricate carvings up close.
+The museum's curators have worked to balance preservation with public access, using climate-controlled display cases and limiting the number of simultaneous visitors in the ship halls.
 For more information, visit the official Viking Ship Museum website.

 Viking Ship Museum, Roskilde, Denmark